mikepqr/serverless-for-data-scientists/README.md

  2. [Pywren demo](pywren/)
  3. [Hyperparameter optimization with pywren](hyperparameters/)
  4. [Model deployment on AWS Lambda with zappa](modelserver/)

-## Coming soon

- - A link to the talk recording

 ## Projects and resources mentioned in the talk